-You decide to squeeze in some baking when you realize: uh-oh, the butter is rock hard.
-Time is short and you don’t have enough of it to wait for it to come down to room temperature so you can work with it.
+You decide to squeeze in some baking when you realize: uh-oh, the butter is rock hard and you don’t have enough time to wait for it to come down to room temperature so you can work with it.

-Here are a few easy ways to fix the problem fast and get back to baking:
+Here are a few easy ways to fix the problem fast and soften it so you can get right back to baking:

-- Grate it into a bowl, it will come down to room temperature sooner than being left in block form.
-Good technique for a block that has been frozen.
+- Grate it into a bowl with a cheese grater, it will come down to room temp sooner than being left solid in block form.
+Good technique for a brick that is still frozen.

 - Cut a square off in the amount that you need then microwave it in a bowl for a few seconds at a time.
 You’ll need to watch carefully, it will melt fast at a certain point.